 What are ticks?

 Ticks are arachnids.
 They belong to the class parasitiformes, the same class to which mites belong.
-They act as a vector for many pathogenic microbes causing diseases like rickettsia, typhus and African tick bite fever.
+They act as a vector for many pathogenic microbes causing diseases like rickettsia, typhus, and African tick bite fever.
 One needs to note here that not all ticks are disease-causing and just one vector tick can cause several diseases as well!

-3 most-common fleas and ticks diseases in dogs
+3 most common fleas and ticks diseases in dogs

 - Lyme disease: It is caused by spirochete bacteria.
 The vector is a black-legged tick also known as a deer tick.
 The symptoms usually appear in 3-5 months after the tick bite.
-Also, the tick transfers the pathogen to host in about 36 hours.
+Also, the tick transfers the pathogen to the host in about 36 hours.
 It needs to be attached to it for that period.
-The symptoms include fever, lameness and joint pain.
+The symptoms include fever, lameness, and joint pain.

 - Anaplasma: It is caused by two genera of bacteria namely Platys and Phagocytophilum.
 The former is common in the northeast and Midwest America and the latter are common in California and coastal states of the USA.
 Its vector is black-legged ticks.
-The affected dog has low platelet count leading to bleeding disorders in them.
+The affected dog has a low platelet count leading to bleeding disorders in them.

 - Rickettsial infections: As the name suggests, it is a group of diseases caused by Rickettsia bacteria.
 The diseases caused are ehrlichiosis and Rocky Mountain spotted fever and the most common vectors are ticks.
 The symptoms include anorexia, fever, and diarrhea.